Samuel Miles: Military career

 In the early days of the American Revolution, Miles raised a militia company.
 When the war began in earnest, he was made colonel of the Pennsylvania State Rifle Regiment, a state unit later adopted into the Continental Army.
 Before the Battle of Long Island on August 27, 1776, he received a letter from General George Washington seeking his assistance.
-That letter now is kept in the National Archives.]

 As a senior member of Washington's command staff, Miles took part in that battle that took place on the western end of Long Island in present-day Brooklyn.
 When the tide of battle turned against the Americans, Miles commanded a holding action that allowed Washington and the bulk of his outnumbered troops to escape.
-Miles was captured by the British, but was released as part of a prisoner exchange for captured British Lt.
+Miles was willingly captured by the British thinking he was George Washington, but was released as part of a prisoner exchange for captured British Lt.
 Col. Archibald Campbell in April 1778.

-While a prisoner, Miles had been promoted to brigadier general of Pennsylvania troops, although for most of his adult life he used the title "colonel" because he declined the promotion.
-That's because as part of his release, he had pledged to the British that he would not again take up arms, but that pledge did not disqualify him from command and administrative efforts against them.
+While a prisoner, Miles had been promoted to brigadier general of Pennsylvania troops, although for most of his adult life he used the title "colonel" because he was unable to take the promotion.
+This was because as part of his release, he had pledged to the British that he would not again take up arms, but that pledge did not disqualify him from command and administrative efforts against them.
 So, he retained his title of colonel and became quartermaster for the State of Pennsylvania, serving under Timothy Pickering, who himself went on to serve in several high-ranking federal positions in the fledgling United States as well as in both houses of Congress.
 In the summer of 1781, General Washington counted on General Miles to secure boat transport for the army as it made its way south from New York to Yorktown.